 There are a number of ways that a student can seek counselling:

-4. The student may speak in confidence to her tutor/subject teacher or Year Head about a problem.
+- The student may speak in confidence to his tutor/subject teacher or Year Head about a problem.
 If it is considered that counselling would be of benefit the tutor/teacher/Year Head could:

 What is HEAR?